apache/incubator-stormcrawler/external/tika/README.md

 ## Configure Tika

 The Tika parser bolt loads a Tika configuration file from the Java classpath.
-The default file name (path) is `tika-config.xml` and can be changed by the configuration `parser.tika.config.file`.
-See [configuring Tika](https://tika.apache.org/2.1.0/configuring.html) and the default configuration file [tika-config.xml](./src/main/resources/tika-config.xml).
+The default file name (path) is `tika-config.json` and can be changed by the configuration `parser.tika.config.file`.
+Since Tika 4, configurations are written in JSON instead of XML - see [configuring Tika](https://tika.apache.org/4.0.0/config.html) and the default configuration file [tika-config.json](./src/main/resources/tika-config.json).